 Jay Baer, President of Convince & Convert, helps the world’s most iconic brands do just this.
 He’s a marketing and customer experience expert, keynote speaker, and New York Times best-selling author of five books, as well as the host of the award-winning Social Pros podcast.

-In this episode of the Leading Learning podcast, Jeff talks with Jay about how to win perspective customers and create lasting relationships, the importance of top-notch customer service, and the power of word of mouth.
+In this episode of the Leading Learning podcast, Jeff talks with Jay about how to win prospective customers and create lasting relationships, the importance of top-notch customer service, and the power of word of mouth.

 Listen to the Show